jaydenaleung/nfcbusinesscard/README.md

 PCB
 -

 This entire NFC business card is made on one assembled PCB board with an appropriate schematic.
-I was hoping to have the LED on the front of the PCB, where all the aesthetic design is, but due to costs, this may change.
+I was hoping to have the LED on the front of the PCB, where all the aesthetic design is, but due to costs, it's just on the back now.

+The entire back is my custom art!!
+So is the 'holo' logo on the front.
+Holo is an upcoming company I hope to launch, and this card will be useful for quick networking.

 <img width="464" height="412" alt="Screenshot 2025-07-16 031232" src="https://github.com/user-attachments/assets/2e6c465c-5053-47ed-8a8f-5f8b4bd4cf4d" />